lukpueh/tuf-community-repos/theupdateframework/community/SECURITY.md

 # Security Policy

-If you want to report security issues for a TUF project, please consult with any project-specifc security policy first.
+If you want to report security issues for a TUF project, please consult with any project-specific security policy first.

 If no such policy is available, or the security issue is not related to a specific project, please report to the [TUF community security